OF THE EXECUTIVE COMMITTEE OF THE

 REPUBLICAN PARTY OF TARRANT COUNTY

 Section 1.
 The name of this organization shall be the Executive Committee of the Republican Party of Tarrant County, hereinafter referred to as the Executive Committee.

 Section 2.
-The Executive Committee shall exercise those powers conferred upon it by the Election Code of the State of Texas, the rules of the Republican Party of Texas, and by these Bylaws; and shall promote Republican Party candidates in Tarrant County and shall strive to influence the outcome of public policy to reflect the principles found in the platform of the Republican Party of Texas.
+The Executive Committee shall exercise those powers conferred upon it by the Election Code of the State of Texas, the rules of the Republican Party of Texas, and by these Supplemental Rules; and shall promote Republican Party candidates in Tarrant County and shall strive to influence the outcome of public policy to reflect the principles found in the platform of the Republican Party of Texas.

-Section 1.
 A quorum for the purpose of conducting business shall be defined as follows: